FoolCode/SphinxQL-Query-Builder/README.md

 The only methods that have not been fully tested are the Helpers, which are mostly simple shorthands for SQL strings.

-We test our package locally and remotely with Travis-CI (is it faster now?):
+We test our package locally and remotely with Travis-CI:

 [![Build Status](https://travis-ci.org/FoolCode/SphinxQL-Query-Builder.png)](https://travis-ci.org/FoolCode/SphinxQL-Query-Builder)